 The water is crystal clear and at times becomes a wondrous turquoise color.
 The river is fascinating but there are also the lush mountains that surround you.
 The weather, in mid-December, was overcast and rainy at times, which was perfect!
 The mountains were mysterious, the clouds hovering over their peaks and traipsing slowly across the sky.
 We couldn’t have asked for a better day.

-Having been in Southeast Asia since August, we never experienced the fall season.
+Having been in Southeast Asia during the hot months, we never really experienced the fall season.
 Taroko National Park houses some trees that change colors so that was a nice surprise!
 By “some trees”, we mean very few.
 But hey, we’ll take it.

 You’ll find some grub in a hut around the halfway point of this hike.
 They sell tea and some sausages, as well as some things we don’t know.
 We tried the tea and sausages and they were so good!
 We packed food for our day, of course, but this was a nice treat.
 Only $3 USD!